9degrees/install-owncloud-nginx-php7-postgresql/README.md

 # install-owncloud-nginx-php7-postgresql
-A tutorial for installing owncloud on FreeBSD
+A tutorial for installing owncloud on FreeBSD.
+This is a rough draft and is not fully functional yet.

 ## Install Owncloud on FreeBSD with Nginx, PostgreSQL, PHP-fpm.